ethereum/EIPs/EIPS/eip-75xx.md

 ### Gas cost

 The value of the blob base-fee is needed to process data-blob transactions.
 That means its value is already available before running the EVM code.
 The opcode does not add extra complexity and additional read/write operations, hence the choice of `G_base` gas cost.
-This is also identical to EIP-3198 (`BASEFEE` opcode)'s cost and it does the same thing.
+This is also identical to [EIP-3198](./eip-3198.md) (`BASEFEE` opcode)'s cost as it just makes available data that is in the header.

 ## Backwards Compatibility